mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 Both the players and the DM benefit from this use case.
 This is because there is less time in setup of the game given the monsters have been already populated.
 It allows the game to get up and running quicker than if it had not been implemented.

 **How will this use case be achieved?**
 This will be achieved by implementing an algorithm that takes in a dungeon map and a list of monsters to pick from.
-It will then automatically populate the map with appropriately leveled and themed monsters.
+It will then automatically populate the map with appropriately levelled and themed monsters.

 **How will we verify this specific requirement?**
-We can ensure that this use case has been taken into account if when the DM presses the generate monsters button the dungeon is automatically populated with appropriately leveled and themed monsters.
+We can ensure that this use case has been taken into account if when the DM presses the generate monsters button the dungeon is automatically populated with appropriately levelled and themed monsters.

 **What limitations are there to achieving the use case?**